 - the Banking Risk Committee (BRC), comprising Pictet Group's credit and equity analysts specialised in banks, gives an impartial assessment of the fundamental quality of the banking counterparties; - the Counterparty Risk Committee (CRC) analyses all limit requests and decides on new banking counterparties, limits and changes to banking counterparty limits.
-All the CRC's decisions are reviewed by the Group Treasury Committee; - the Sovereign Risk Committee (SRC) monitors country specific risks; - the Group Head of Credit and Financial Institutions, the Group Credit Research team and Financial Institutions Management team, continuously monitor the quality of banking counterparties; - the Credit and Financial Institusions Management departments, together with Group Risk Department check compliance with limits for each banking counterparty.
+All the CRC's decisions are reviewed by the Group Treasury Committee; - the Sovereign Risk Committee (SRC) monitors country specific risks; - the Group Credit Research team and Financial Institutions Management team, continuously monitor the quality of banking counterparties; - the Financial Institutions Management departments, together with Group Risk Department check compliance with limits for each banking counterparty.